sermon: Knowing Christ (Part 1)

 In terms of history and culture, these verses pronounced condemnation on our un-Christian society.
 [This is an American-British publication.]
 Western civilization is nominally Christian.
 We say we know Him, but in virtually every area of life we disobey His commandments.
 In war we kill.
 We dishonor marriage and parenthood.
 In our greed we covet and steal.
 In our manners and morals we falsely swear and blaspheme.
 We worship the scientific and materialistic god of our own hands.
 We secularize the Sabbath.
 We pay lip service to the love of God and man, but renounce it in our common life.
 We resent commandments and we reject the moral order.
 May it not be that pagan and atheistic movements in our world are actually the judgment that God is pronouncing through history upon a culture that pretends to know Him, but that in reality is a liar, and the truth knows not?
 In a wider sense our pathetic faith in knowledge as the maximum good is a contemporary form of the Gnostic fallacy.
 The new empires, it has been said, are empires of the mind.
 Knowledge is power.
 This nation's strength lies in knowing more, knowing it first, and knowing it fastest.
-Thus faith in education and sciences is our main reliance.
-All the evils in the world could be cured if men would only think,' a prominent educator once said.
+Thus faith in education and science is our main reliance.
+‘All the evils in the world could be cured if men would only think,' a prominent educator once said.
 The answer to the fallacy is the insight of Christianity, that love is sovereign over knowledge, and knowledge must be morally controlled.
-Unless life is conformed to moral order, the intrinsic lie that we know God, on which our culture is built, will destroy us."
+Unless life is conformed to moral order, the intrinsic lie that we know God, on which our culture is built, will destroy us.
+(Emphasis added).

-Now I've spent the past four sermons trying to impress upon us the importance of coming to know God from the standpoint of making sure that we establish time in our life to get to know Him, because we live in a very hectic society in which things are happening so rapidly, and I think designed to happen so rapidly, that we don't have time to stop and think things through and plan out what we are going to do with our lives, and discipline ourselves to actually carry it out.
-Rather, we seem to be like one of these iron balls in a pinball machine, as getting bounced around from one thing to another, and our lives are virtually out of control.
+I have spent the past four sermons trying to impress upon us the importance of coming to know God from the standpoint of making sure that we establish time in our life to get to know Him, because we live in a very hectic society in which things are happening so rapidly, and I think designed to happen so rapidly, that we do not have time to stop and think things through and plan out what we are going to do with our lives, and discipline ourselves to actually carry it out.
+Rather, we seem to be like one of these iron balls in a pinball machine, getting bounced around from one thing to another, and our lives are virtually out of control.

-Now let's turn to Philippians the 3rd chapter to a verse that I have read a couple of different times during this series, and let me say at this point that this sermon is going to be like a bridge.
-It's part of a new series, but it's also like a bridge that is leading into the new series; but at the same time I don't want it to get too far from the old thought from that Intimacy With God series.
+Now let us turn to Philippians 3, to a verse that I have read a couple of different times during this series, and let me say at this point that this sermon is going to be like a bridge.
+It is part of a new series, but it is also like a bridge that is leading into the new series; but at the same time I do not want it to get too far from the old thought from that "Intimacy With God" series.

-Now here comes verse 10 this is one that I have read several times, but each time I read it, I read it out of the Amplified Bible.
+Now here comes verse 10.
+This is one that I have read several times, but each time I read it, I read it out of the Amplified Bible.

-Philippians 3:10 - "In order that I may personally know Him, . . .
+Philippians 3:10 In order that I may personally know Him, . . .